Tssomas/Super-Fast-Browser/index.md

 Change the default Amazon speed dial link to .com instead of the UK version

 ## Have suggestions?
-If there is something not listed above that is not already in Super Fast Browser that you would love to see added, send your suggestion to me [here](http://aesirapps.com/contact-me/)
+If there is something not listed above that is not already in Super Fast Browser and you would love to see added, send me your suggestion [here](http://aesirapps.com/contact-me/)

 ## Support